scuzzydude/asimov/asimov.md

 ### Bitcoin

 Bitcoin is a brilliant innovation coined by the anonymous coder known as Satoshi Nakamura.
-It broke new ground, an open protocol that could handle financial transactions without any central atuthoristy.
-The real innovation was the block-chain, and immuatable shared transactional database.
+It broke new ground, an open protocol that could handle financial transactions without any central authority.
+The real innovation was the block-chain, an immutable shared transactional database.

 While I find the raw technology brilliant, I find the application of this technology to be lacking.
 While it works as a unit of exchange of property, it fails as a store of value.
-Bitcoin enthusiasts will point to bitcoins appreaciation of value through the calamity of the last few years, but that value is artificial scarcity driven by Bitcoin's Proof of Work algorithm, which burns tremendous amount of power to mine new coins.
+Bitcoin enthusiasts will point to bitcoins appreciation of value through the calamity of the last few years, but that value is artificial scarcity driven by Bitcoin's Proof of Work algorithm, which burns tremendous amount of power to mine new coins.
 This artificial scarcity ties its value to the true scarcity and inequitable distribution of actual property.

 The Foundation uses Nakamura's blockchain innovation to capture the value of mankind's imagination through a measurement of proportional responsibility for ideas.
-Genuis ideas may be scarce, but they potential for ideas of genius is fairly distributed across mankind, irrestpective to geography or social status.

-The Foundation does not wish impede or replace Bitcoin or any other crypto or fiat currency, but rather become a global base currency of value.
+The Foundation does not wish to impede or replace Bitcoin or any other crypto or fiat currency, but rather become a global base currency of value.

 ### Social Media

 Social Media rightly deserves much of the blame for what's wrong in the world today, but it has changed one aspects of economics that firmly opened the door for a new value system.

 It used to be that an artist's impact used to be measured by the amount of revenue they could generate.
 This could be from direct sales, for example, tickets to a concert or a movie.
-Or this could be indirect, as measusred by advertisting dollars, radio listeners or television viewers.
+Or this could be indirect, as measured by advertising dollars, radio listeners or television viewers.

-Now we measure things by individual attention -- clicks, likes, followered.
+Now we measure things by individual attention -- clicks, likes, followers.
 How many views a photograph or video has on social media.
-How many retweets or comments.
-Tech giants like Google, Tencent and Facebook leverage this attention into targeted adverstisiing, and that revenus drives valuation of the artists.
+How many times a post is retweeted or commented on.
+Tech giants like Google, Tencent and Facebook leverage this attention into targeted advertising, and that revenues drives valuation of the artists and content creators.

-The reality is that value is generated by this attention regardless of if any advertisting is sold or not.
-When ten thousand people listen to a song by a new artists, value is generated.
+The reality is that value is generated by this attention regardless of if any advertising is sold or not.
+When ten thousand people listen to a song by a new artist, value is generated.
 The song has value, and that value can be measured exclusive of revenue generated.

 You don't have to sell something to create value.
-The exchange of property is not neccary for a functional value system.
-Ideas have value that can be exchange for the value of other ideas -- without scarcity and without exclusitity.
+The exchange of property is not necceaary for a functional value system.
+Ideas have value that can be exchange for the value of other ideas -- without scarcity and without exclusivity.

 ### Awbrey Hack

 Linux has proven that when property is not involved, a system of a self-governeance of a valuable public good can be managed without interferce from national governments.
-Bitcoin has given us a way to create an immutable historical record and the exchan ge of proportional responsibility.
-Social Media has proven that content can be valuable without the need to exchange property.
+Bitcoin has given us a way to create an immutable historical record and the exchange of proportional responsibility.
+Social Media has proven that content is valuable without the need to exchange property.

 It the old days, the king's coins were minted from gold plunder taken from the king's treasury.
 You could use the king's gold to trade for property.
 The gold itself wasn't valuable, it was only valuable because the king said it was valable.
-You couldn't eat the gold, and while you could wear it, if you weren't nobility, that was pretty much like wearing a sign that said "Rob me."
+You couldn't eat the gold, and while you could wear it, if you weren't nobility, that was pretty much like wearing a "rob me," sign.
 Gold was only good for exchanging for property that you could use.
 The gold was valuable because the king said gold was valuable.
 Gold became a consensoual illusion -- we all believed it was valuable so it was valuable because we believed it was valuable.

 We got rid of the kings, but we kept the king's gold.
 In modern times, we hacked the gold out of the system, so that now currencys are simply valuable because we believe they are valuable.
 Most of the world believes the dollar is valuable, so the dollar is valuable.

 The Foundation's tresaurcy are the ideas of mankind.
 The only treasure that mankind has that is actually valuable.
 It's the only valuable treasure we have.
 That was Asimov's message in *Foundation*.

 This treasure is more valuable that the Earth.
-Mankind might survice without the Earth.
-Mankind can not survie with out our treasurey of ideas.
+Mankind might survive without the Earth.
+Mankind can not survive without our treasury of ideas.

 That's the Awbrey hack.
 Make money out of the only thing that is truly valuable.